fpeterek/image-analysis/README.md

 make
 ```

+CMake is setup to create a `compile_commands.json` file, which enables code analysis
+using LSP in editors which support the LSP protocol.

 Note: I use a rolling release distribution, thus, I always have the latest version
 of CMake.
 I do not care for the latest CMake features as much, therefore, if your
 distribution does not yet have the latest CMake in it's repositories, it may be fine